One World Media Fellowship 2022 for Aspiring Journalists & Filmmakers (£1,000 grant)

 - Network of like-minded Fellows and Alumni

-- Projects in pre-production to tell engaging stories from the developing world
+- Projects in pre-production that tell engaging stories from low- and middle-income countries across the global south

 - Non-fiction media across all platforms: film, print, audio, photojournalism, and multimedia